mage2tv/magento-cache-clean/readme.md

   Depending on a given setup, it might be possible to run the watcher on the host system instead.

+* If you run the task in PHPStorm and the hotkeys are not working, search for actions by pressing `STRG+SHIFT+A`, then search for "registry...", then enable `nodejs.console.use.terminal` and restart the watcher process.

 * Not tested on Windows, please open an issue if you want to contribute.

 * If you run into the error `Error NOSPC` on Linux, run the command: